lucacri/aider-pack/README.md

-# Aider Pack Manager
+# Aider Pack

-Welcome to the Aider Pack Manager, a tool designed to streamline the management of configuration packs for the Aider application.
+Welcome to the Aider Pack, a tool designed to streamline the management of configuration packs for the Aider application.
 This script allows you to create, edit, delete, and execute configuration packs with ease.

 ## Features